Covid-19 Supply Teacher and Learning Support Staff Guidance

 If you are due to register with us we are currently using video technology to complete the vetting process and will meet with you face to face at a later date.

-In the case of a school closure where a school remains open for key worker children we will contact you if we are advised to do so and if you are booked on an assignment with them.
+In the case of a school closure where a school experiences an outbreak we will contact you if you are booked on an assignment with them.

 Preventing spread of infection